How do we hold a parent governor election?

 Parent Governor Election Pack

-This pack from Southampton LA contains a vacancy letter, nomination form, ballot paper, “thank you for applying” letter and an election results letter.
+However, if your own LA doesn’t provide guidance this pack from Southampton LA is aimed at maintained schools and contains a vacancy letter, nomination form, ballot paper, “thank you for applying” letter and an election results letter.

 Download parent governor election pack (.doc file)